-Long-term incentive compensation opportunities in the form of equity awards are granted to Mr. Enslin, our Co-Chief Executive Officer, and our other executive officers by the compensation committee.
-Mr. Dines, our Co-Founder and Co-Chief Executive Officer, has not received an equity grant since before the IPO.
+Long-term incentive compensation opportunities in the form of equity awards are granted to our executive officers by the compensation committee.
+Mr. Dines, our Co-Founder, Chief Executive Officer, and Chairman, has not received an equity grant since before the IPO.
 As with other elements of compensation, the compensation committee determines the amount of long-term incentive compensation for our executive officers as part of its annual compensation review and after taking into consideration the individual officer's responsibilities and performance, existing equity retention profiles, our total annual projected equity budget, and the other factors described in "Factors Used in Determining Executive Compensation" above.
-For awards to executive officers other than the Co-Chief Executive Officers, the compensation committee also takes into account the recommendations of the Co-Chief Executive Officers with respect to appropriate grants and any particular individual circumstances.
+For awards to executive officers other than the Chief Executive Officer, the compensation committee also takes into account the recommendations of the Chief Executive Officer with respect to appropriate grants and any particular individual circumstances.
 The amounts of the equity awards are intended to provide competitively-sized awards and resulting target total direct compensation opportunities that the compensation committee believes are reasonable and appropriate taking into consideration the factors described herein.